"Oh, that's the spot, Doc!"

 A form of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is founded on the theory that pain in a certain part of the body can in fact be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 By incorporating trigger point therapy, the doctor or therapist puts pressure on these painful points to ease the muscle and tissues affected.
-Even as the application of pressure on a trigger point may cause your soreness to become more noticeable, it has the strange effect of feeling good at the same time.
-You will discover that trigger point therapy in connection with your chiropractic Cox Technic treatment goes far to move you toward pain relief.
+Even as the applied pressure on a trigger point may cause your soreness to become more apparent, it has the odd effect of feeling good at the same time.
+You will discover that trigger point therapy in connection with your chiropractic Cox Technic treatment does wonders to move you toward pain relief.

 Mandeville Chiropractic offers trigger point therapy to enhance your healing.
 Ask Mandeville Chiropractic for more information.